 The Information Security Awareness program for faculty and staff is designed to help employees understand and respond to cybersecurity threats.

 - Phishing Training Exercises – Studies have indicated 91% of cyberattacks start with phishing.
 The phishing training is intended to help employees spot phishing attacks in their work and personal lives.
-Convincing phishing messages will be periodically sent to employees to illustrate the ways phishing messages are designed to trick people.
+Convincing phishing messages will be sent on a regular basis to employees to illustrate the ways phishing messages are designed to trick people.
 The fake phishing messages will be based on real phishing messages, using similar techniques to trick the recipient.
 If you receive any phishing messages, please report them following the Report Phishing guide.
 Results of phishing training exercises will be used to assist individuals who may need additional training.

 - In Person Training – Information Security team members are available to join formal and informal meetings to review and discuss cybersecurity topics, especially for high-risk areas.
-Examples of groups we have met with include: Human Resources, Student Health Services, Undergraduate Admissions, and the Campus Technology Council (CTC).

 Each month a cybersecurity issue will be added, along with suggestions to manage the risk.

-- Security Advisory - Phishing
+- Security Awareness - Phishing